Above is a map of the eco-systems at Kingswood Camp. Right Click on the map to download ('save image as' - then save as a jpg)

 3) Bill Reith

 A larger camp site in an open area for 30 campers (youth + adults).
 There is a shelter with picnic tables, cooking area and woodstove.
-The site has 3 outhouses.
+The site has a 3 cubicle outhouse.

 For the more adventurous, a lightweight camping spot.
 Everything must be packed in.